MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 [[gtk_] widget_] get_screen
 ---------------------------

-Get the **Gnome::Gdk3::Screen** from the toplevel window associated with this widget.
+Get the native GdkScreen from the toplevel window associated with this widget.
 This function can only be called after the widget has been added to a widget hierarchy with a **Gnome::Gtk3::Window** at the top.

 In general, you should only create screen specific resources when a widget has been realized, and you should free those resources when the widget is unrealized.